Veggie Buds Club

 Instructions

-1. Preheat oven to 400 degrees and line two baking sheets with parchment paper or aluminum foil and grease with oil or non-stick spray.
+1. Preheat oven to 400 degrees F and line two baking sheets with parchment paper or aluminum foil and grease with oil or non-stick spray.

 2. Cut the ends off the onion then peel outer papery skin off.
 Carefully cut across into 1/4-inch rings.
 Separate out rings and set aside inner-most rings and any broken pieces aside for another use.